Iteration Complexity of Variational Quantum Algorithms: New Iteration Complexity Results

 Let us compare the convergence guarantees for the two point function approximation, SPSA and Parameter Shift rule by~\eqref{eq:totalconvfixed0},~\eqref{eq:totalconvspsafixed} and~\eqref{eq:psbound}, respectively.

-\begin{enumerate} \item[\emph{(1)}] It appears that all algorithms have the same overall convergence rate. \item[\emph{(2)}] The Parameter Shift Rule (PSR) exhibits the smallest effect of bias, in general, as well as the smallest constants for the convergence, which is reasonable given it is an exact gradient computation \item[\emph{(3)}] SPSA, however, seems to be the most tuneable, i.e., it is clear that $B_3$ and $c_k$ are freely chosen by the user, and as such can be adjusted so as to significantly mitigate the bias.
-Thus, in cases wherein significant bias mitigation is called for in order to obtain sensible result, aggressive parameter choices can be made in SPSA to achieve this. \item[\emph{(4)}] The two-point function approximation would perform better than SPSA for generic derivative-free optimization using classical algorithmic parameter choices, but is clearly the option of last resort in variational quantum algorithms, given that there is only one parameter $c$ to adjust to mitigate the noise (compared to SPSA's two: $c$ and $B_3$), while at the same time underperforming PSR, if the circuit is amenable to gradient computations using PSR. \end{enumerate}
+\begin{enumerate} \item[\emph{(1)}] It appears that all algorithms have the same overall convergence rate. \item[\emph{(2)}] The error grows at least with the square of the maximum eigenvalue of the observable $\sigma_M(O)$ through the influence of this factor on $L$ and $b$. \item[\emph{(3)}] The Parameter Shift Rule (PSR) exhibits the smallest effect of bias, in general, as well as the smallest constants for the convergence, which is reasonable given it is an exact gradient computation \item[\emph{(4)}] SPSA, however, seems to be the most tuneable, i.e., it is clear that $B_3$ and $c_k$ are freely chosen by the user, and as such can be adjusted so as to significantly mitigate the bias.
+Thus, in cases wherein significant bias mitigation is called for in order to obtain sensible result, aggressive parameter choices can be made in SPSA to achieve this.
+Note that the influence of the circuit depth, corresponding to $p$, does not influence the SPSA convergence except via its influence of $b_c$, in contrast to the two point function approximation. \item[\emph{(5)}] The two-point function approximation would perform better than SPSA for generic derivative-free optimization using classical algorithmic parameter choices, but is clearly the option of last resort in variational quantum algorithms, given that there is only one parameter $c$ to adjust to mitigate the noise (compared to SPSA's two: $c$ and $B_3$), while at the same time underperforming PSR, if the circuit is amenable to gradient computations using PSR.
+Furthermore, the convergence error scales with the cube of the circuit depth, or number of variational parameters, $q$, due to the additional bias incurred with greater dimensional problems in the two point function approximation to the gradient.

+\item[\emph{(6)}] Taking more samples in each function evaluation would reduce the symmetric noise, and thus $\sigma^2$, which would also have a favorable effect on both the rate of convergence and quality of the final iterate. \item[\emph{(7)}] The final bias scales with the error profile as defined by the worst norm difference that occurs in the case of a modified operation, $\|\exp(i\theta H)-\exp(i\theta\tilde H)\|$. \end{enumerate}